HomeDirectoriesShould You Really Pay for an Annual Business Directory Subscription?

 5. User becomes a paying customer (Conversion)

-Here’s the thing about conversion funnels: they’re ruthlessly honest.
+Conversion funnels are ruthlessly honest.
 They don’t care about your excuses or your hopes.
-They just show you the cold, hard data about where people are dropping off.
-And if you’re paying for a directory subscription that’s sending traffic that drops off at the first stage of your funnel, you’re essentially paying for window shoppers who never had any intention of buying.
+They just show you the cold, hard data about where people drop off.
+And if you’re paying for a directory that sends traffic that drops off at the first stage of your funnel, you’re paying for window shoppers who never intended to buy.

-I’ll tell you what I’ve learned from analysing hundreds of these funnels: the best directory traffic converts at roughly the same rate as organic search traffic—around 2-5% from click to lead.
-If your directory traffic is converting at 0.5% or less, something’s basically wrong.
+Here’s what I’ve learned from analysing hundreds of these funnels: the best directory traffic converts at roughly the same rate as organic search traffic, around 2-5% from click to lead.
+If your directory traffic is converting at 0.5% or less, something is wrong.
 Either the directory is attracting the wrong audience, your listing is misleading people about what you offer, or your website is turning people away.

 Key Insight: If your directory-sourced traffic has a significantly lower conversion rate than your other traffic sources, don’t automatically blame your website or your offer.
 The problem might be the directory itself attracting unqualified visitors.
 Test this by comparing conversion rates across different traffic sources.

 Customer Acquisition Cost (CAC) is the total cost of acquiring a new customer through a specific channel.
-For directories, it’s simple maths: Annual directory cost ÷ Number of customers acquired = CAC.
-But here’s where most businesses stuff it up—they forget to include all the hidden costs.
+For directories, it’s simple maths: Annual directory cost / Number of customers acquired = CAC.
+But here’s where most businesses stuff it up: they forget the hidden costs.

 Your true CAC from a directory subscription includes: